dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 cute the procedure.
 Make sure that only one formula in the worksheet uses your

 function.
-Otherwise, the message boxes appear for each formula that’s evaluated —
+Otherwise, the message boxes appear for each formula that's evaluated —

 which could get very annoying.